hybridgroup/gophercon-2023/sensor/arduino/README.md

 - Connect a jumper wire from the "VCC" pin on the breadboard next to the OLED display, to the breadboard's top right (+) set of pins.

-- Connect a jumper wire from the "SCL" pin on the breadboard next to the OLED display, to the Arduino Nano33's A5 pin.
+- Connect a jumper wire from the "SCL" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A5 pin.

-- Connect a jumper wire from the "SDA" pin on the breadboard next to the OLED display, to the Arduino Nano33's A4 pin.
+- Connect a jumper wire from the "SDA" pin on the breadboard next to the OLED display, to the Arduino Nano RP2040 A4 pin.

 ```